Landon Rabern

 Landon Rabern (1981–2020) was an American mathematician and computer scientist, best known for his contributions to graph theory, logic, and artificial intelligence.

-His research primarily focused on problems related to graph coloring, including work on Brooks' theorem, the Borodin–Kostochka conjecture, list critical graphs, and Read's conjecture.
+His research primarily focused on problems related to graph coloring, including work on Brooks' theorem, the Borodin–Kostochka conjecture, list critical graphs, and Reed's conjecture.
 Rabern earned a Ph.D. in mathematics from Arizona State University in 2013, under the supervision of Hal Kierstead, with a dissertation that explored coloring graphs using nearly maximum-degree-sized palettes.

 Early life and education

 Rabern was born and raised in Roseburg, Oregon.
 He developed an early interest in computers, and machine intelligence.
 In the 1980s, he began programming on a Commodore 64, learning languages such as BASIC, Pascal (programming language), and C (programming language).
 By high school, he had created a chess AI, known as "Betsy," which is credited as the first published chess engine capable of playing Fisher Random Chess.

 Rabern pursued studies in mathematics and computer science at Washington University in St. Louis, with a year abroad in the Netherlands.
 He later earned a master's degree in mathematics from the University of California, Santa Barbara.
 While working as a software engineer, Rabern continued to independently explore graph theory.
 His proof of a conjecture in the field led him to pursue a Ph.D. at Arizona State University.